jpulec/django-loggit/docs/usage.rst

     models, you MUST not swap them for the lifetime of your migrations.
     Therefore, it is very beneficial to be able to alter a model that exists in your own app.
-As a caveat to migrations, your model MUST belong to the first migration of the app it belogns to.
+As a caveat to migrations, your model MUST belong to the first migration of the app it belongs to.
 Read more about swappable models here:
     `Django Migration Dependencies`_ and `Django Customizing User Auth`_.

 .. _django migration dependencies: https://docs.djangoproject.com/en/dev/topics/migrations/#dependencies